This Reportís Purpose and Reporting Process

 Inspector General (IG) Act of 1978 (Amended) – Requires information on management actions in response to Inspector General audits

-of 1982 – Requires a report on the status of management controls and the most serious management problems identified within the agency
+Federal Managersí Financial Integrity Act of 1982 (FMFIA) – Requires a report on the status of management controls and the most serious management problems identified within the agency

-Government Management and Reform Act (GMRA) of 1994 – Requires an audit of agency financial statements
+Government Management Reform Act of 1994 (GMRA) – Requires an audit of agency financial statements